-Importantly, the Clinic also furthers Campbell's distinctive of offering a Christian perspective on law and justice by recognizing that all people are created in the image of God and that spiritual and moral issues often underlie legal problems.
+Importantly, the Clinic furthers Campbell's distinctive of offering a Christian perspective on law and justice by recognizing that all people are created in the image of God and that spiritual and moral issues often underlie legal problems.
+The Christian perspective of the Clinic combines pro bono and pro Deo.

-Students will meet once each week in a classroom setting at the law school, and they will be expected to hold office hours approximately 4 hours per week at the clinic (during the fall and spring semesters; hours vary during summer school).
+Students will meet once each week in a classroom setting at the law school, and they will be expected to hold office hours approximately 3 hours per week at the clinic.
 Enrolling students who want to represent clients in the courtroom are encouraged to leave several mornings of the week free from other classes or obligations.
 Courtroom appearances typically begin at 9:00 a.m. and could last through the lunch hour.
-Enrollment is capped at no more than eight students each semester, and preference will be given to third-year law students.
+Enrollment is capped at no more than eight students each semester; preference will be given to third-year law students.